amisha123prajapati/dyte-plugin-react-template/README.md

 In this repo, the file [src/App.tsx](./src/App.tsx) sets up `react-router` to redirect all requests to `/main` to the `<Main />` component, which is located in [src/views/main/Main.tsx](src/views/main/Main.tsx).

-Inside [Main.tsx](src/views/main/Main.tsx), the `dyte-plugin-sdk` library is imported, and a new plugin is initialized using the following line:
+In [Main.tsx](src/views/main/Main.tsx), the `dyte-plugin-sdk` library is imported, and a new plugin is initialized using the following line:

 ```ts
 const plugin = useRef<DytePlugin>(new DytePlugin(PLUGIN_ID)).current;